 Several months ago, Ned was listening to an earlier episode of the show where Nobel prize-winning economist Al Roth was interviewed about his research.
 This research into commerce algorithms caught Ned’s ear as the show discussed strategies to match kidney donors with potential patients.
 Ned had never once considered donating a kidney before that moment, but with his business background, the economics of the situation intrigued him.

-When humanity comes face to face with an act of pure selflessness, whether believer or non-believer, we’re given a glimpse of the Divine.
-It’s a glimpse of what we were made to be—beings created in the selfless image of God.
-I’m convinced that our finite corrupt natures see altruism as so completely divergent from thenormative human experience that we’re unable to process it—so we weep.
+I believe that when humanity is confronted by an act of pure selflessness, whether believer or non-believer, we’re given a glimpse of the Divine.
+It’s a glimpse of what we’re made to be—beings created in the selfless image of God.
+But unfortunately, our finite and corrupt natures see benevolence and altruism as so wholly foreign to the human experience that we cannot process the response.
+So we weep.